libigl/libigl-python-bindings/README.md

 **NOTE:** We will not provide support for installations done in this way, since there is a lot of variation between systems.
 For a consistent experience.
 Use conda.

 ## [Help/Documentation](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/)
-The *temporary* documentation and tutorial can be found [here](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/)
+* A *temporary* tutorial on how to use the bindings can be found [here](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/)
+* A *temporary* function reference can be found [here](https://geometryprocessing.github.io/libigl-python-bindings/igl_docs/)

 ## Compiling and modifying the bindiings
 After cloning this repository, you can compile the bindings from scratch by running: